Razzlegames/KotlinTraining/README.md

 - Understand how if/else differs from Java
 - Understand how to convert Optionals to nullable types in Kotlin
 - Understand how to convert Streams to Kotlin collections and when to use `asSequence()`

+## Lesson 3

+- Learn about extension functions
+- Learn about basic destructuring

+### Exercises

+1. Create a basic extension function for counting odd numbers in a list, `countOdd()`
+2. Create a more challenging extension function for creating a map from a `List`, `toChunkedMap()`
+3. Print out `petMap` using destructuring
+4. Use destructing on `Animal` class

+- Get all existing unit tests to pass

+### Goals

+- See how easy it is to extend existing Java library classes, even without needing the source code
+- Utilize the `stream` like conversion skills from Lesson 2.
+- Exposure to the different `for` loop and range syntax in Kotlin (seen in Unit test)
+- Exposure to using `to` infix operator for generating `Pair`s while constructing a `Map`